 Installs one or more source files or directories in the specified target, which must be a directory.
 The names of the specified source files or directories remain the same within the destination directory.
+The sources may be given as a string or as a node returned by a builder.

 '''

 env.Install('/usr/local/bin', source = ['foo', 'bar'])

-InstallAs()

-env.InstallAs()

 '''

+InstallAs() , env.InstallAs()